 Cyber insurance is a unique product which addresses the emerging coverage gaps in traditional insurance policies due to our increasing reliance on technology and use of data in daily business.
 Cyber insurance also presents a valuable risk management solution for many data and network risks by providing access to response teams with a clear focus on solving the wild variety of new cyber perils ranging from network outage, data loss/theft or even cyber extortion demands.

-The Victor Cyber Protection Package was designed with a clear focus on the risk management and cyber insurance needs of small and mid-size businesses.
+The Victor Cyber policy was designed with a clear focus on the risk management and cyber insurance needs of small and mid-size businesses.
 Our proposals are broken into three bundles; Breach Liability, Breach Rectification and Digital Crime.

 Addresses various third-party cyber liabilities